 By Katharine Berry Judson in 1913

-In the beginning, there was no fire and the world was cold.
+In the beginning, there was no fire, and the world was cold.
 Then the Thunders, who lived up in Galun’lati, sent their lightning and put fire into the bottom of a hollow sycamore tree which grew on an island.
-The animals knew it was there because they could see the smoke coming out at the top, but they could not get to it on account of the water, so they held a council to decide what to do.
+The animals knew it was there because they could see the smoke coming out at the top, but they could not get to it because of the water, so they held a council to decide what to do.
 This was a long, long time ago.

 Every animal was anxious to go after the fire.
 Raven offered.
 He was large and strong, so he was sent first.
 He flew high and far across the water and lighted on the sycamore tree.
 There he perched, wondering what to do next.
 Then he looked at himself.
 The heat had scorched his feathers black.
 Raven was so frightened he flew back across the water without any fire.